 Tourism heavyweight Spain usually appears among the safest and most welcoming destinations for the LGBTQ+ community.
-In the Spartacus ranking, the country occupies third place along with four other countries: Argentina, Uruguay, the Netherlands and the UK, each with a score of 9 out of 12.
-Only four nations scored higher.
-Canada, Malta and Sweden obtained the highest possible score, while Austria came in second place with 11 out of 12 points.
+In the Spartacus ranking, the country occupies second place along with two other countries: Malta and Portugal, each with a score of 11 out of 13.
+Only one nation, Canada, scores higher.

-At the other end of the spectrum, the Republic of Chechnya in Russia scored poorly at -16 points but was surpassed by Saudi Arabia and Iran (both with -18 points) as well as Somalia (-19 points).
-The Middle East, North Africa and Central Asia were the regions least safe for LGBTQ+ travelers, while Latin America proved more welcoming than Asia – with the exception of Taiwan.
-India, Nepal and Thailand were marked as neutral countries on the index.
+At the other end of the spectrum, the Republic of Chechnya in Russia scores poorly at -19 points and is preceded at the bottom of the ranking by Saudi Arabia and Somalia (both with -18 points) as well as Iran (-17 points).
+The Middle East, North Africa and Central Asia are the regions least safe for LGBTQ+ travelers, while Latin America proves more welcoming than Asia – with the exception of Taiwan.
+India and Thailand at least score 1 point on the index, while Nepal ranks at a neutral 0 and Japan scores -2.

 To develop the index, the creators focused on political decision-making, legal frameworks and whether episodes of violence against the LGBTQ+ community were recorded in the countries recently.